-Because they lost the meaning and purpose (I Cor.
-11:29) of the supper, Paul warned that it would bring them harm rather than good.
-Instead of blessing and unity, their drinking and eating was bringing them damnation and division.
+Because they lost the supper's meaning and purpose (I Cor.
+11:29), Paul warned that it would bring them harm rather than good.
+Instead of blessing and unity, their drinking and eating brought them damnation and division.
 So wicked did the event become that some got sick and others even died (I Cor.
-11:30) because of their refusal to discern the Lord's body.
-They were to judge and remember their own sins at the time.
+11:30) because they refused to discern the Lord's body.
+They were to judge and remember their sins.
 They did not, and God judged some of them for their added sin.

 Believers are to continue this time of remembering the broken body and spilt blood of our Saviour even today (I Cor.
 11:26).
-It is not to be a "party-time", but a judge-our-own-sins time.
+It is not a "party-time" but a judge-our-own-sins time.
 It is a time that we do not look around at others to see their faults, but remember our own.
 The intent of this time is for us to remember.
-Remember what Jesus did for us and to keep our spiritual "slate" clean between Him and us.
+Remember what Jesus did for us and keep our spiritual "slates" clean between Him and us.